SAP/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 #### Creating the Unit Test

 An example how to create test case is given by the unit test implemented in `tfimportprovider/subaccountSubscriptionImportProvider_test.go`.
-GitHub CoPilot can be quite useful to setup the basics for the test, but some rework is needed.
+GitHub Copilot can be quite useful to setup the basics for the test, but some rework is needed.